Dog in Clinic

 – very rare (less than one animal in 10,000 animals treated, including isolated reports).

-Vetmedin side effects in dogs can happen due to overdose.
-They may include vomiting, low appetite, lethargy, hyperactivity, shortness of breath, erythema, constipation, diarrhea, rash, hemorrhage, weakness, anemia, drooling, ataxia (lack of muscle control and coordination), excited behavior, low blood pressure, or increased heart rate.
-Contact your local veterinary clinic if you notice any side effects of Vetmedin.
+Side effects in dogs can happen due to overdose.
+They may include vomiting, low appetite, lethargy, hyperactivity, shortness of breath, erythema, constipation, diarrhea, rash, bleeding, weakness, anemia, drooling, ataxia (lack of muscle control and coordination), excited behavior, low blood pressure, or increased heart rate.
+Contact your local veterinary clinic if you notice any side effects.

-• In rare cases, a slight positively chronotropic effect (rise in heart rate) and vomiting can occur.
+- A slight chronotropic effect (rise in heart rate) and vomiting can occur in rare cases.
 However, these effects are dose-dependent and can be avoided by reducing the dose.

-• Although a relationship with pimobendan has not been established, in sporadic cases, signs of effects on primary hemostasis (petechiae on mucous membranes, subcutaneous hemorrhages) may be observed during treatment.
+- Although a relationship with pimobendan has not been established, signs of effects on primary hemostasis (petechiae on mucous membranes, subcutaneous hemorrhages) may be observed during treatment in sporadic cases.
 These signs disappear when the treatment is withdrawn.

 Severe side effects that should be immediately reported to the vet:

-Contact your vet and continue using Vetmedin if you notice:
+Contact your vet and continue treatment if you notice the following conditions:

 Clinical findings/adverse reactions were recorded in a 56-day field study of dogs with congestive heart failure (CHF) due to AVVI (256 dogs) or DCM (99 dogs).
 Dogs were treated with either Vetmedin (175 dogs) or the active control enalapril maleate (180 dogs).
 Dogs in both treatment groups received additional background cardiac therapy.
 The Vetmedin group had the following prevalence (percent of dogs with at least one occurrence) of common adverse reactions/new clinical findings (not present in a dog before beginning study treatments): poor appetite (38%), lethargy (33%), diarrhea (30%), dyspnea (29%), azotemia (14%), weakness and ataxia (13%), pleural effusion (10%), syncope (9%), cough (7%), sudden death (6%), ascites (6%), and a heart murmur (3%).
 Prevalence was similar in the active control group.
 However, the prevalence of renal failure was higher in the active control group (4%) compared to the Vetmedin group (1%).